jasonbot/weblog/content/weblog/llms.md

 Very similar to the last point above with the search engine, we can make an LLM "know" things not baked into its model by pre-emptively doing a search engine queries on its behalf and by injecting snippets into its conversation context it can "know about" in its context to appear to be able to comment on user-relevant data.

+Some models now have larger context models in which the RAG approach is 'obsolete,' but technically the methodology is the same: inject massive amounts of non-model data into the context to get the LLM to 'know' about it.

-# How LLMs are Monetized
+# How LLMs are Monetized (Theft and Planned Enshittification)

 LLMs as a business plan don't seem very viable long-term unless they engage in some major enshittification.
 Enjoy ChatGPT and Claude at afforable rates without embedded advertisements now, because as soon as they're a part of your workflow they're going to bet _real bad, real fast_.